Ohio's Serpent Mound Is an Archaeological Mystery

 serpent mound

-Serpent Mound in Adams County, Ohio, is believed to have been built by the Fort Ancient people around 900 years ago.
-This protected historical earthwork is nearly a quarter of a mile long and represents a giant snake possibly holding an egg in its jaws.
+Some believe the Fort Ancient culture built Serpent Mound in Adams County, Ohio, around 900 years ago.
+This prehistoric effigy mound is nearly a quarter of a mile long and represents a giant snake, possibly holding an egg in its jaws.
 MPI/Getty Images

-Imagine you're a person living in ancient times in what is now the state of Ohio.
-Your job is mostly to grow corn and hang out in your village, providing all the necessities of life for yourself and your community — making pottery to cook in, maintaining your home and working to procure food other than corn.
-But one day you're talking to some friends and you decide, Let's make a 1,376-foot-long (419-meter-long) snake sculpture on the edge of this meteorite crater over here!
+Imagine you're living in ancient times in what is now Ohio.
+One day you and your friends decide: Let's make a 1,376-foot-long (419-meter-long) snake sculpture on the edge of this meteorite crater over here!

-If only we had a time machine to ask you, our friend from ancient times, what possessed you and your people to make such a thing.
+If only we had a time machine to ask you what possessed you and your people to make such a thing.
 But that's why we have archaeologists.

 Advertisement